-When it comes to book reviewing, much like any other community, there are a certain set of rules in place.
-Some are outlined pretty clearly in writing, such do not pirate books or share free book given to you from the author.
-Others are more understood, unspoken rules acknowledged throughout the community, such as if an author gives you ARC or complimentary book, it is in good taste to leave a review.
+When it comes to book reviews, much like any other community, there are a certain set of rules in place.
+Some are outlined pretty clearly in writing, such as do not pirate or share books given to you by the author.
+Others are more understood, unspoken rules acknowledged throughout the community, such as if an author gives you ARC or a complimentary book, it is in good taste to leave a review.

 One of these unspoken rules, is that if you do not finish (DNF) a novel, it is “unfair” to leave a rating.
 Reviews are fine, as long as they specify somewhere that the book was DNFed, but for some reason, ratings are taboo.
 Now disagree with me if you will, but I think that is a ridiculous rule.
 It does not make sense not to rate a book that was so awful, triggering, or just plain bad that you couldn’t finish it.

 I see 5-star ratings with glowing reviews for books that readers could not get enough.
 There 1-star reviews for novels that were such garbage, the reviewer wished there was an option for no or negative star ratings.
 I agree that having a negative star rating system would be a terrible idea.
 The internet can bring out the worst in people, and I personally do not feel like seeing trolls tear someone down.

 I digress, however.
 I have a massive to be read list (TBR).
 I do not have time to waste on books that do not catch my interest.
 If I cannot get into a book within the first couple chapters, then I will set it down.
 If I decide to try again later, cool.
 If not, that is fine too.
 These books, I forgo ratings on.
 I am a moody reader.
 Whether I am interested in a novel can depend on what mood I am in.
 Sometimes, I am just not in the mood for historical romance, while other times, that is the only genre I want to read.
 I cannot fault the author just because I am not in the mood to read what they wrote.